Ninja4Panda/My-Website/README.md

 Server caches all sockets in a game for faster lookup even though they are all in a socket-io room.

+Since socket-io uses callbacks instead of promises, frontend is going to keep track of discussion phase and emit to server when client wants to skip a phase

 ### TODO
 - [ ] Implement webrtc to allow audio connection between clients
 - Because all clients need to talk to each other a mesh network is needed.